-Amazingly, the IP-DUO60 takes it a notch higher thanks to its energy-efficiency in which it is able to reduce energy use of its predecessor, the IP-DUO50.
+Amazingly, just like the Instant Pot Viva, the IP-DUO60 takes it a notch higher thanks to its energy-efficiency in which it is able to reduce energy use of its predecessor, the IP-DUO50.
 When you can cook 20% more food at a time while using only 11% more watts your energy efficiency increases.
 Furthermore, the IP-DUO60 can still cook 2 to 6 times faster than regular cooking methods as a result of the maximum 70% increase in cooking speed brought upon by maximum pressure in the cooking pot.

 What can the IP-DUO60-ENW offer?

 For starters I should say that across the board all the ENW models by Instant Pot were originally made for Walmart.
 Anyone selling them under that model number elsewhere is likely a second hand seller which isn’t necessarily a bad thing.

 What you should remember as a consumer is that (as I noted above) the ENW model number was rolled out for Walmart but the same features were added to the regular IP-DUO multi-cookers starting in 2016.
 These days when you look at a new model that is not notated as an ENW model you should assume all of those upgrades are still present.
 The price is also usually better for the regular models too.